deniselashlley/TheLightTreeYoga/src/pages/schedule/index.md

       #### For Black Women and Women of Colour

-      Join me in this exploration of BE:coming.
+      Curious Ones, join me in this exploration of your BE:coming.
 We gather at the Supermoon before Summer Solstice, a time when nature comes into full bloom, a flourish of BE:coming.
-You will be held in a supportive community as I guide you on a journey inwards through personal and collective inquiry, movement, breathwork and soundscape.
+You will be held in a supportive community as I guide you on a journey inwards, through personal and collective inquiry, movement, breathwork and soundscape.

       #### When: 12:30-2:30 ~ Sunday 12th June